Aisling was appointed as a Senator on 27 June, 2020, as a Taoiseach’s Nominee.

-Aisling was elected as a Councillor for the Ballinasloe area in May, 2019.
-She joined Fine Gael in November, and will stand in the constituency of Roscommon Galway as a General Election Candidate for Fine Gael.
+She was previously elected as a Councillor for the Ballinasloe area in May, 2019.
+She joined Fine Gael in November, and stood in the constituency of Roscommon Galway as a General Election Candidate for Fine Gael.

 From Poolboy, Ballinasloe and a student of Scoil Mhuire, Aisling is an Arts graduate of NUI Galway, with a Postgraduate Diploma in Applied Languages for Business.
 With training in export marketing and Diploma in Project Management.

 She comes from a farming background, with a love of the countryside and rural life.
 Aisling worked in Dublin for Enterprise Ireland, supporting Irish businesses, and in Science Foundation Ireland, funding excellence in research at 3rd level.
 She moved back to Ballinasloe three years ago and joined NUI Galway, where she works as a project manager on Innovation in Healthcare, working with Irish start-ups and staff within the HSE.